Lucifer179/odin-recipes/README.md

 # Project:Recipes
 _This is a project to show what I've learnt in the HTML Foundations module of the Foundations course of The Odin Project._

 For this project, I have to build a basic recipe website.
-I have learnt the basic html boilerplate, learnt about how to present information in my body, make links and images and also learnt how to write good commit messages!
-Hopefully, these skills shine through in this project.

 I learnt how to make the basic html boilerplate (which I did for every file right off the bat), learnt how to make ordered and unordered lists and headings with varying sizes which are displayed in the webpages.
 I also learnt some basic text editing (like italic and bold) one of which I have employed in the Paneer Sabzi recipe description.